sx5640/mura/README.md

 zip file and unpack them.
 5. To run VGGNet model on MURA dataset, run `python vggnet.py train`.
 Add `-h` flag for all options.
 6. To run a simple model on MNIST dataset, run `python mnist_simple.py train`.
 Add `-h` flag for all options.
+7. To show a visualization of model attention or activation of a layer, run `python visualize.py`.
+Add `-h` flag for all options.

 #### Note:
 - In order to run tensorflow in gpu, install `tensorflow-gpu` instead of `tensorflow` in `requirements.txt`